Security Debt: A Comprehensive Guide to How It Works

 3. Execute Security Assessments

-Conduct comprehensive security assessments that evaluate both first-party and third-party components in the software.
+Conducted comprehensive security assessments that evaluated both first-party and third-party components of the software.
 This includes checking for known vulnerabilities and assessing the effectiveness of existing security controls.

 4. Utilize Automated Scanning Tools